thumphries/bear-traps-talk/talk.md

 Lots of flexibility, but

+**this is characteristic** of the Haskell ecosystem.

-The obvious choice is not particularly wise
+The obvious choice is not particularly wise in most applications.

-The superior options have a lot of conceptual overhead
+The superior options have a lot of conceptual overhead.

+We can't be surprised people stick to the easy thing.

 ---